Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

-When it comes to matching accents with your main stone, ensure the Color, size and style are complementary, like in this Round Cut Diamond in a pave setting.
+When it comes to matching accents with your main stone, ensure the Color, size and style are complementary, like in this Round Cut Diamond in a pave setting from James Allen.
 For assistance with designing a ring and choosing the perfect side stones, contact our diamond experts.

 Diamond Accents refer to the small diamonds that are placed beside a larger stone in a jewelry piece.
 They are designed to enhance the overall beauty and brilliance of the piece of jewelry.

 They add style, elegance and personality to a wide range of Diamond Shapes and ring settings.
-The Diamond Accents in this Round Cut Diamond are prime examples of side stones bringing extra volume and sparkle to a ring.
-The side stones in this 18K white gold ring show how Diamond Accents complement various Diamond Shapes like the Princess Cut.
+The Diamond Accents in this Round Cut Diamond from James Allen are prime examples of side stones bringing extra volume and sparkle to a ring.
+The side stones in this 18K white gold ring from James Allen show how Diamond Accents complement various Diamond Shapes like the Princess Cut.

 Accents are generally chosen based on personal preference, though the shape, size, color and quality impact the overall beauty of the ring.